 We use cognitive psychology and cognitive neuroscience methods to research how we make the judgements about the contents of our memories.
 We are based in the School of Psychology, University of St Andrews, Scotland.

 I am interested in how contextual information and our expectations help (and hinder) the judgements we make about our memories.
-My research employs both cognitive psychology and cognitive neuroscience methods (fMRI and fcMRI).
-In my spare time I enjoy film, birding, running, cycling and football.
-I try to enjoy supporting Queens Park Rangers.
+My research employs laboratory, online and neuroscientific experiments.
+In my spare time I enjoy running – I am a member of Leven Las Vegas running club.

 I am currently interested in both the cognitive and neural processes which support our ability to distinguish between things which are new to us and things which aren’t.
 I hope to combine cognitive neuroscience and behavioural neuroscience to gain insights into the boundary between novelty and memory.
 Spare time?
 I commute!